openwrt/packages/net/unbound/files/README.md

     large - about double of medium

   option root_age '9'
     Days. >90 Disables.
 Age limit for Unbound root data like root DNSSEC key.
     Unbound uses RFC 5011 to manage root key.
 This could harm flash ROM.
 This activity is mapped to "tmpfs," but every so often it needs to be copied back to flash for the next reboot.

   option ttl_min '120'
     Seconds.
 Minimum TTL in cache.
 Recursion can be expensive without cache.
 A low TTL is normal for server migration.
-A low TTL can be abused for snoop-vertising (DNS hit counts; recording query IP).
+A low TTL can be abused for snoop- vertising (DNS hit counts; recording query IP).
 Typical to configure maybe 0~300, but 1800 is the maximum accepted.

   option unbound_control '0'
     Level.
 Enables unbound-control application access ports.